jin530/LOCA/README.md

 # LOCA
-This is the code for the WSDM 2021 paper: `Local Collaborative Filtering`.
+This is the code for the WSDM 2021 paper: `Local Collaborative Autoencoders`.

 ---